Box jellyfish: Description

 Box jellyfish also display complex, probably visually-guided behaviors such as obstacle avoidance and fast directional swimming.
 Research indicates that, owing to the number of rhopalial nerve cells and their overall arrangement, visual processing and integration at least partly happen within the rhopalia of box jellyfish.
 The complex nervous system supports a relatively advanced sensory system compared to other jellyfish, and box jellyfish have been described as having an active, fish-like behavior.

 Depending on species, a fully grown box jellyfish can measure up to 20 cm along each box side (30 cm in diameter), and the tentacles can grow up to 3 m in length.
 Its weight can reach 2 kg.
 However, the thumbnail-sized Irukandji is a box jellyfish, and lethal despite its small size.
 There are about 15 tentacles on each corner.
 Each tentacle has about 500,000 cnidocytes, containing nematocysts, a harpoon-shaped microscopic mechanism that injects venom into the victim.
 Many different kinds of nematocysts are found in cubozoans.

 Distribution

-Although the notoriously dangerous species of box jellyfish are largely restricted to the tropical Indo-Pacific region, various species of box jellyfish can be found widely in tropical and subtropical oceans, including the Atlantic Ocean and the east Pacific Ocean, with species as far north as California (Carybdea confusa), the Mediterranean Sea (Carybdea marsupialis) and Japan (such as Chironex yamaguchii), and as far south as South Africa (for example, Carybdea branchi) and New Zealand (such as Copula sivickisi).
+Although the notoriously dangerous species of box jellyfish are largely restricted to the tropical Indo-Pacific region, various species of box jellyfish can be found widely in tropical and subtropical oceans (between 42° N and 42 °S), including the Atlantic Ocean and the east Pacific Ocean, with species as far north as California (Carybdea confusa), the Mediterranean Sea (Carybdea marsupialis) and Japan (such as Chironex yamaguchii), and as far south as South Africa (such as Carybdea branchi) and New Zealand (such as Copula sivickisi).
+Though box jellies are known to inhabit the Indo-Pacific region, there is very little collected data or studies proving this.
+It was only in 2014, that the first ever box jelly sightings (Tripedalia cystophora) were officially published in Australia, Thailand and the Indian Ocean.
 There are three known species in Hawaiian waters, all from the genus Carybdea: C. alata, C. rastoni, and C. sivickisi.
 Within these tropical and subtropical environments, box jellyfish tend to reside closer to shore.
 They have been spotted in near-shore habitats such as mangroves, coral reefs, kelp forests, and sandy beaches.

+Recently, in 2023, a new genus and species of box jellyfish was discovered in the Indo-Pacific region, specifically the Gulf of Thailand.
+Discovered and named after scientist Lisa-ann Gershwin, this new species of box jellyfish, Gershwinia thailandensis, is a member of the Carukiidae family.
+Gershwinia thailandensis is described as its own new species as it has sensory structures with specialized horns and lacks a common digestive system among box jelly, the stomach gastric phaecellae.
+Due to this and other observations, structural and biological, Gershwinia thailandensis was accepted as a new species of box jellyfish.